One of the most labour-intensive parts in managing a huge SEO account involves grouping keywords in categories that make sense.

 What’s the limitation here?

 Let’s say you have a travel client who wants to optimize their presence for Germany, yet they have their keywords grouped by destinations.
 You’re interested just in the Germany grouping with its subgroups — that’s where your SEO performance and business results are directly correlated.
-So that’s the relevant part you’ll track and report.
+So that’s the relevant part you’ll track and report on.

 Yet, you need to take care not to become too narrow in your scope.